 Yes, narration is probably the easiest thing for you to assign.
 And it’s one of the most profitable activities for most students.
 But in Volume 3 of the Charlotte Mason series, Charlotte offered us several other ideas for teaching language arts using the books you are using to teach history, science, and literature.

-15 Non-narration language arts lessons using living books
+15 creative language arts lessons using living books

-You might have a child who has a really hard time with auditory memory.
-(Yes, that’s definitely a thing.)
+You might have a child who has a tough time with auditory memory.
+(Yes, that’s a thing.)

-Or maybe your kids would enjoy more of a variety of assignments than just narration.
+Or maybe your kids would enjoy more of a variety of assignments than just oral narration.

 In either case, here are fifteen creative ideas to change things up a bit.
 And even better, you can learn or review language arts concepts at the same time.
 Most of these ideas are appropriate for elementary school, but a few are perfect for middle and even high school.

-- Have your student take reading notes over a passage (length of the passage is determined by the age of your student and the complication of the passage), writing down the important statements in the passage.
+- Have your student take reading notes over a passage.
+The length of the passage is determined by the age of your student (and the difficulty of the passage).
+Start with simple passages if you are teaching your child to take reading notes.
+Have her simply write down the important statements in the passage.
 (Example: each step in the lifecycle of a butterfly or frog for elementary)